-The purpose of this report is solely to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's compliance with the applicable bond act and state accounting requirements.
+The purpose of this report on compliance is solely to describe the scope of our testing of compliance and the results of that testing based on the requirements of the TDA, and not to provide an opinion on the effectiveness of the Authority's compliance with the applicable bond act and state accounting requirements.
+Accordingly, this report is not suitable for any other purpose.

-Grown Armstrong Secountaincy Corporation
+Grown Amstrong Secountaincy Corporation